 Joey Marburger was labeled as The Washington Post‘s punk rock star by Digiday for the work he’s accomplished as Director of Product.
 During his time at The Post, there has been immense growth which Columbia Journalism Review called a ‘revolution.’
 Most recently, Fast Company placed him at number 13 on their Most Creative People in Business 2017 list.

 Marburger formerly led a team of product designers and managers overseeing the development and design of digital products such as washingtonpost.com, Android and iOS apps, distributed news, and a variety of other platforms.
 Now he oversees long-term product development for The Post and it’s growing software business, Arc.

 He has been at The Post for more than eight years, moving from Mobile Design Director to Director of Digital Products and Design to his current role.
 He has also worked at Gannett and the Indianapolis Star.

-He lives in Northeast D.C. with his wife, Cas, the social media manager for the Truth Initiative Foundation, and their black Labrador retriever, Walt.
+He lives in Northeast D.C. with his wife, Cas, the social media manager for the Truth Initiative Foundation, and their Bernedoodle, Albert.